DaveCasey/OpenTrons/README.md

 THANKS!!!!
 ========

-Thanks to the open source projects that made this work possible, especially the Shapoko CNC and the Syntheos TinyG.
+Thanks to the open source projects that made this work possible, especially the Shapoko CNC and the Synthetos TinyG.

 Thanks to Genspace for being such a great community.